jblinder/little-screens/week2/README.md

 On your GitHub profile, let's a new repository for this assignment.
 Go to your profile page, click on the repositories tab at the top, then click the green button that says "New" (or [click here to go straight there](https://github.com/new)).
 Name your repository "magic-8ball" (or something similar). *(If you have an entire repository dedicated to this class, you can create a new folder for this assignment instead of creating a separate repository.)*

 You should see a box that says "Quick setup" at the top of the screen.
-Copy the URL that starts with https:// (i.e. https://github.com/username/magic-8ball.git).
 At this point, you can either upload your assignment from the command line or from the GitHub application.

 **Uploading with the GitHub application**